firasm/conferencekit/_sources/content/chapter02_pre/venue.md

 ## Rooms

 The venue's rooms for presentations, networking, entertainment, meals must be accessible to all participants.
 You will want to ensure the following:
--there are accessible means (elevators, lifts, ramps) for travelling from one room or floor to another -rooms are large enough for a range of mobilities such as wheelchair users -all presenters can access the podium/stage
+•	there are accessible means (elevators, lifts, ramps) for travelling from one room or floor to another
+•	rooms are large enough for a range of mobilities such as wheelchair users
+•	all presenters can access the podium/stage
--large rooms have a sound system: microphones, etc.
+•	large rooms have a sound system: microphones, etc.
--rooms are not located near a roadway, construction, mechanical equipment or have loud overhead lighting that create noise that can distract and cause disturbances for attendees.
+•	rooms are not located near roadways, construction, mechanical equipment or have overhead lighting that creates noise and distractions that might cause disturbances for attendees.

 ## Washrooms